-The Board's primary sources of revenues were funding from the State of North Carolina, Scotland County, and the United States Government, which respectively comprised 67.0%, 17.4% and 10.9% of our total governmental activities revenues.
-As would be expected, the major component of our expenditures was instructional services which accounted for 78.4% of our total expenditures during the most recent fiscal year.
-Of the remaining 21.6% of our total expenditures, 21.3% was attributable to system-wide support services.
+The Board's primary sources of revenues were funding from the State of North Carolina, Scotland County, and the United States Government, which respectively comprised 67.5%, 16.9% and 11.2% of our total governmental activities revenues.
+As would be expected, the major component of our expenditures was instructional services which accounted for 78.3% of our total expenditures during the most recent fiscal year.
+Of the remaining 21.7% of our total expenditures, 21.5% was attributable to system-wide support services.

-Our business-type activities generated revenues of \$3.8 million, while expenses in this category also totaled \$3.8 million for the year ended June 30, 2012.
-For the year, net assets increased by \$1,000, including \$35,000 of transfers from governmental activities.
-Comparatively, net assets decreased by \$4,000 for the year ended June 30, 2011.
-In comparing the two years, profitability remained nearly unchanged.
-Revenues for the year ended June 30, 2012 increased year-over-year by \$68,000 when compared to the year ended June 30, 2011.
-This increase in revenues was primarily attributable to an increase in federal reimbursements received.
-Expenses increased by \$48,000 due mainly to increased food costs.
+Our business-type activities generated revenues of \$3.8 million, while expenses in this category also totaled \$3.8 million for the year ended June 30, 2013.
+For the year, net position increased by \$69,000, including \$45,000 of transfers from governmental activities.
+Comparatively, net position increased by \$1,000 for the year ended June 30, 2012.
+In comparing the two years, profitability increased by \$68,000 due primarily to an increase in federal reimbursements received.